 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

 The Spectrum Income Fund invests for high current income primarily through a range of domestic fixed income classes and quality styles, but can hold income-oriented stocks as well.
-Non-benchmark diversifying sectors-particularly investments in dividend-paying stocks, high yield bonds, and non-U.S. bonds-bolstered returns as each outperformed the fund's benchmark.
-Underweighting Treasuries in the fund also supported overall performance as yields rose and prices declined during the period.
-Our overweight allocation to equities also helped performance.
-We favor high yield over U.S. investment-grade bonds in this low-yield environment.
+Non-benchmark diversifying sectors, particularly investments in non-U.S. bonds and dividend-paying stocks, boosted performance.
+Our underweight allocation to long-term Treasury bonds detracted as interest rates declined and prices rose throughout the quarter.
+Security selection, particularly in high yield bonds, was somewhat helpful.
+We continue to favor high yield over U.S. investment-grade bonds in this low-yield environment, though we recently trimmed our allocation as we took advantage of favorable liquidity and pricing conditions.